Actress Judi Dench has Havey Weinstein's initials tattooed on her butt.

-Weinstein told a similar story during an appearance on The Graham Norton Show, although the director appeared to be under the false impression that Dench’s tattoo was genuine:
+Weinstein told a similar story during an appearance on The Graham Norton Show, although the producer appeared to be under the false impression that Dench’s tattoo was genuine:

 She did not get Weinstein’s name immortally etched into her arm, though.
 Instead, she got the words “carpe diem” inscribed on her wrist as a gift from her daughter, Finty Williams.
 In an interview with Surrey Life, Dench explained the ink: “That’s my motto: seize the day.
 Finty gave it to me for my 81st birthday—she’s wonderful with surprises.”